-Evans Law Firm, PLLC represents Mississippi Gulf Coast clients in various family law matters.
-If you have a family law matter on the Mississippi Gulf Coast, Harrison County, Jackson County, or Hancock County, including Biloxi, D'Iberville, Gulfport, Long Beach, Pass Christian, Bay St. Louis, Ocean Springs, and Pascagoula, our law office in Biloxi could assist you.
+Evans Law Firm, PLLC, represents Mississippi Gulf Coast clients in various family law matters.
+If you have a family law case on the Mississippi Gulf Coast, Harrison County, Jackson County, or Hancock County, including Biloxi, D'Iberville, Gulfport, Long Beach, Pass Christian, Bay St. Louis, Ocean Springs, and Pascagoula, our law office in Biloxi could assist you.
 Our office has experience in Chancery Court matters.
 The representation of an attorney increases your chances of a favorable outcome.
 Our goal for each case is to ensure that the family law matter is completed with the best possible outcome.

 Adoption is a legal process where parental rights are transferred from the birth parents, or natural parents, to the adoptive parents.
 Adoption allows the adoptive parents to have all legal rights with regard to the child, as if the child were biologically born to the adoptive parents.

 Alimony, also commonly referred to as spousal support, is a husband's or wife's court-ordered monetary payment to a spouse after separation or divorce.
 The law does not discriminate between whether a husband or wife can receive spousal support.
 The court will look at many factors, including the length of the marriage, age, the physical and mental health of each party, and each spouse's financial resources, to determine the type and amount of alimony to be awarded in a divorce.